A GL(3) converse theorem via a "beyond endoscopy" approach: Sum6 contribution

 As in Section \ref{secondprelim} we split all variables in dyadic intervals:

 In addition, we split the $y$-integral in the definition \eqref{F2Defnew} into dyadic ranges

 These conventions will from now on be implicit in our notation.

-Applying Cauchy-Schwarz inequality to take out everything except $D_2', g$, together with Weil bound on the Kloosterman sums in $\mathcal{C}_{5,1}$, we have for some fixed smooth function $V$ supported on $[1/2,5/2]$, and We open the square and introduce two new variables $\tilde{D}_2', \tilde{g}$.
-Correspondingly we define $\tilde{A}, \tilde{B}$, and we denote by $\tilde{k}$ the summation variable in the second character sum.
+Applying Cauchy-Schwarz inequality to take out everything except $D_2', g$, together with {the} Weil bound on the Kloosterman sums in $\mathcal{C}_{5,1}$, we have for some fixed smooth function $V$ supported on $[1/2,5/2]$, and {with $\xi_0$ as in \eqref{defxi0}. }